project-image

 Rebaked NPCs Pt.
 2 (+ linux build!)

-11 months ago – Fri, May 09, 2025 at 01:35:35 PM
+about 1 year ago – Fri, May 09, 2025 at 01:35:35 PM

 Hey there!
 Surprise bonus post 'cause the discussion about incorporating Kai's NPC Rebake last week unexpectedly popped off — y'all shared a lot of perspectives we both had and hadn't considered.
 Thank you to everyone for your input!